Protecting the Skin Barrier, woman, skin

 Protection from Environmental Aggressors

-1. UV Radiation: Sunscreen protects against harmful UV rays, preventing skin damage, and premature aging, and reducing the risk of skin cancer.
+1. UV Radiation: Sunscreen protects your skin from harmful UV rays.
+It helps prevent skin damage and early aging.
+It also lowers the risk of skin cancer.

 2. Pollution: Skincare products with antioxidants shield the skin from environmental pollutants, preventing oxidative stress, inflammation, and damage to the skin barrier.